Cavalry scout advanced leader course field training

-U.S. Soldiers attending the Cavalry Scout Advanced Leader Course at the 166th Regiment - Regional Training Institute conduct field training at Fort Indiantown Gap, Pennsylvania, Sept.
+FORT INDIANTOWN GAP, Pa. - U.S. Soldiers attending 19D Cavalry Scout Advanced Leader Course (ALC) at the 166th Regiment - Regional Training Institute conducted field training Sept.
 3, 2024.
-Trainees performed reconnaissance operations, conducted an ambush and classified a bridge.
-(U.S. Army National Guard video by Sgt.
-Du-Marc Mills)
+Trainees established an objective rally point (ORP), completed reconnaissance and security patrols, and performed an ambush involving claymore mines.

+Staff Sgt.
+Brennan Callahan, assigned to B troop, 1st Squadron, 113th Cavalry Regiment, Iowa Army National Guard, says he and his class have spent the previous two weeks learning fundamentals that they’re now getting to implement in the field.

+“We’ve learned the basics of platoon and squad leading tactics, including how to move and maneuver those elements,” said Callahan.
+“Up to this point [in the field exercise] we’ve performed various reconnaissance operations and are now planning an ambush.”

 |Date Taken: